Top of the page

 Your eye may feel irritated or scratchy for a few days after surgery.
 But it's important not to rub your eye.
 Rubbing your eye could damage it.
 Your vision may be blurry for a period of time after surgery.
 For some people, it may take many months, and even up to a year, to get the full benefits of surgery and to see as clearly as possible.

 Your doctor will give you eyedrops to help your eye heal and prevent your body from rejecting the donor cornea.
 Use the drops exactly as directed.
 You will need to see your doctor often to have your vision checked.
-Also, you will usually need to see your doctor to have the stitches removed.
+And you'll probably need to see your doctor to have the stitches removed.
 The stitches may be removed all at once, or they may be slowly removed over months or years.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.